 Poland is divided into 16 voivodeships (provinces).
 These are: Lesser Poland Voivodeship, Greater Poland Voivodeship, Mazovia Voivodeship, Silesian Voivodeship, Opole Voivodeship, Lower Silesian Voivodeship, Lublin Voivodeship, Podlaskie Voivodship, Warmian-Masurian Voivodship, West Pomeranian Voivodship, Kuyavian

 The Polish landscape is dominated by forests, hills, and mountains.
 The country has many rivers and lakes.
-Poland’s capital city is Warsaw with other major cities include Kraków, Wrocław, Poznań, Gdańsk, Szczecin and Lublin.
+Poland’s capital city is Warsaw with other major cities in Poland include Kraków, Wrocław, Poznań, Gdańsk, Szczecin and Lublin.

 Poland has a rich history with many attractions to offer to tourists from all over the world.
 These include the Auschwitz-Birkenau concentration camp in Oświęcim; the Royal Castle in Warsaw; the Wieliczka Salt Mine; the Tatra Mountains; and the Baltic Sea coast in Sopot.